slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"I never believed that man’s freedom consisted in doing what he wants, but rather in never doing what he does not want to do."
 -- Jean-Jacques Rousseau [1712]*

 Freedom without property is an ilusion.

-> *"The Tree of Liberty must, from time to time, be watered with the blood of patriots."
+> *"The Tree of Liberty must, from time to time, be watered with the blood of patriots." (...)
+"The price of freedom is eternal vigilance."
 -- Thomas Jefferson [1743]*

 > *"People demand freedom of speech as a compensation for the freedom of thought which they seldom use."